kavinkumar24/Tutor_spot/README.md

   6. The last option is translate with any language into desired languages
   7. It is web-application which is suitable for any other devices and adjust its size automatically

- This webpage is hep for school
+ This webpage is hep for school students for learning, and the second thing it will helpful for developers and professionals in the IT field